bahelit/ctrl_plus_revise/README.md

 - **Keyboard shortcuts**: Uses keyboard shortcuts to provide quick responses without switching focus away to another program.
 - **Local AI model**: Runs locally on your machine, ensuring your privacy and data security.
 - **Multiple AI models**: Supports multiple AI models to provide a variety of suggestions.
-- **Meal Planner**: Create recipes, meal prep plans, and grocer lists based on what you have with a simple GUI.
+- **Meal Planner**: Create recipes, meal prep plans, and grocery lists based on what you have with a simple GUI.
 - **Text Translation**: Supports translation to and from multiple languages.
 - **Grammar Correction**: Corrects grammar mistakes in the text.
 - **Change Tone**: Changes the tone of the text to be more formal or informal.